singularitti/MyJuliaPkgTemplates/templates/docs/src/developers/contributing.md

 julia --color=yes docs/make.jl
 ```

 in your terminal.
-In a while a folder `PKGROOT/docs/build` will appear.
+After a few seconds, a folder `PKGROOT/docs/build` will appear.
 Open
 `PKGROOT/docs/build/index.html` with your favorite browser and have fun!

 ## How to run tests